 The history of the CPD is rich and layered, covering decades of changes in disability policy, service delivery, and attitudes.
 We at the CPD stand on the shoulders of giants in the field, notably our first director, Dr. Marvin Fifield.
 Dr. Fifield’s involvement with the CPD began when it was just a concept without a home, and he helped grow it into a dynamic, flourishing institution.
 Below is a brief history of the early years of the CPD, written by Dr. Fifeld.
+The video below was produced in 2007, and features Dr. Fifield as well as Dr. Sarah Rule, the CPD's second director, discussing the evolution of the Center.

 Establishing the Center for Persons with Disabilities